lucas-marianno/flutter_social_network_the_bottle/README.md

 This project was developed solely with the intention of study and learning.

-Completely developed with Flutter and Firebase by Lucas Marianno
+Completely developed with Flutter and Firebase by [Lucas Marianno](https://linktr.ee/lucasmarianno).

 Find me here: